 CVE-2026-5456: Use of Hard-coded Cryptographic Key in Align Technology My Invisalign App

-CVE-2026-5456 is a medium severity vulnerability in Align Technology's My Invisalign App version 3.
+CVE-2026-5456 is a medium-severity vulnerability in Align Technology's My Invisalign App version 3.
 12. 4 for Android.
-It involves the use of a hard-coded cryptographic key within the app's code, specifically related to the CDAACCESS_TOKEN argument in the BuildConfig. java file.
-Exploitation requires local access to the device and no user interaction is needed.
-The vulnerability has a CVSS score of 4.
-8, indicating moderate risk.
-The vendor has not responded to disclosure and no official patch or remediation guidance is currently available.
-There are no known exploits in the wild at this time.
+It involves the use of a hard-coded cryptographic key within the app's BuildConfig. java file.
+The vulnerability requires local access to exploit and does not require user interaction.
+Although the exploit is publicly available, there are no known exploits in the wild.
+The vendor has not responded to the disclosure, and no official patch or remediation guidance is currently available.

 AI Analysis